 might be the extract be Caffeine?

 Ginger is often used to treat an upset stomach and even occasionally GI issues associated with chemotherapy.
 I could not locate any peer-reviewed evidence that ginger suppresses appetite.

 Ginger may have some anti-inflammatory properties and I will guess this may be why it is found in weight loss supplements.
 In the past,

-Jujube extract.
-I cannot locate any peer reviewed evidence that jujube extract curbs appetite or helps weight loss.
+I cannot locate any peer-reviewed evidence that jujube extract curbs appetite or helps weight loss.
 Also, the product is using an “extract’ of jujube.
 What is that extract?
 They don’t say.

-Most of the claims for shisandra have no peer-reviewed proof.
-I was not able to locate any peer-reviewed proof that shisandra curbs appetite or helps weight loss.
+Most of the claims for Schisandra have no peer-reviewed proof.
+I was not able to locate any peer-reviewed proof that Schisandra curbs appetite or helps weight loss.
 This product may interfere with various medications such as those used by people who receive organ transplants.